carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-replace-disallow-copy-and-assign-macro.rst

 -----------------

 * Notice that the migration example above leaves the ``private`` access specification untouched.
-You might want to run the check:doc:`modernize-use-equals-delete
+You might want to run the check :doc:`modernize-use-equals-delete
   <modernize-use-equals-delete>` to get warnings for deleted functions in
   private sections.